jailongo/nicar-2018-test-1/README.md

 The data for this repo came from a **magical unicorn**.
 The unicorn wanted to remain [anonymous](http://www.erinjmansfield.com)

 # This is where my SQL or python analysis will be described!
-John!
-How could you totally out me as a source?

 ### Unicorns are lame.
-I plan to eat pancakes for breakfast.